 In this same week, Carl Orff was presented with an honorary doctorate from the Faculty of Philosophy at the University of Tübingen.
 As a token of his gratitude, Orff gifted the score of “Oedipus der Tyrann” to the faculty, where Friedrich Hölderlin had also studied.

-It was never entirely and exclusively about his work, although music was often the focus of his musings.
-He would also talk about philosophy or current events, revealing how knowledgeable he was in many fields.
-He could explain things, debate them expertly.
+It was never exclusively about his work.
+There were many deeply personal exchanges.
 These were wonderful hours, filled with the deepest, most valuable insights.
 Every time we left, his farewell would be warm, almost tender.
 “Come back soon!”, he would say.
-Every time we left, we would drive away with a sense of sadness, asking ourselves what triggered this feeling of melancholy when we left Godela’s father.
+Every time, we would drive away with a sense of sadness, asking ourselves what triggered this feeling of melancholy when we left Godela’s father in Dießen.
 Unfailingly, shortly after our return home to Grafrath, the phone would ring and it would be Orff, asking whether we had arrived back safely.
-We viewed this as a pretext, a sign that he was lonely and needed the warmth he may have lacked in Dießen.
+We guessed that this was a pretext, a sign that he was lonely and needed the warmth he may have lacked in Dießen.
 Essentially, Orff was a person like you and me.

 During these phone calls he would often talk about his daughter, about whom he was constantly worrying.
-“What is wrong with her now?” he would ask, and would seek reassurance from me that everything was okay.
-Orff, a man who was always so busy, was also touchingly concerned about everyday human problems.
+“What is wrong with her now?” he would ask, and was reassured when there was nothing bad to report.

-I will never forget the immense pleasure of our visits to Munich’s big stages in the 1960s.
-“Der Mond, Die Kluge”, which was Orff’s Midsummer Night’s Dream, with Godela Orff; “Die Bernauerin” with Godela Orff, the charming Heinz Rosen production of “Carmina Burana”.
-These were unforgettable performances.
+In honour of Carl Orff, the major theatres in Munich put on “Der Mond, Die Kluge”, which was Orff’s Midsummer Night’s Dream, with Godela Orff; “Die Bernauerin” with Godela Orff, the Heinz Rosen production of “Carmina Burana”.

 The concert “Musica Viva” with Paul Hindemith conducting his opera, “Mathis der Maler” was an unforgettable evening.
 Orff had asked me whether I would like to accompany him, and we sat directly above the orchestra and followed the score.

-The first performance of Prometheus, a tragedy by Aeschylus and performed in Ancient Greek, took place on the 24th of March 1968 at the Württembergische State Theatre.
+The first performance of “Prometheus”, a tragedy by Aeschylus and performed in Ancient Greek, took place on the 24 March 1968 at the Württembergische State Theatre.
 The musical director was Ferdinand Leitner and the producer was Gustav Rudolf Sellner.

 The opera was a challenge for the performers – and the composer.